Ontario Community Infrastructure Fund

 Eligible municipalities must submit the following to the Ministry of Infrastructure (MOI) periodically as requested by the ministry:

-- publicly-accessible link to a comprehensive asset management plan, covering at least core infrastructure assets, and including all of the information and analysis described in the Asset Management Planning for Municipal Infrastructure regulation (O. Reg.
+• publicly-accessible link to a comprehensive asset management plan, covering all infrastructure assets, and including all of the information and analysis described in the Asset Management Planning for Municipal Infrastructure regulation (O. Reg.
 588/17 as amended by O. Reg.
-193/21).
-If you haven’t made any changes to a previously submitted asset management plan between regulatory phase-in years, you do not need to re-submit
+193/21)

 Eligible LSBs must submit the following to the Ministry of Infrastructure periodically as requested by the ministry: